-Here, we’ve gathered all the necessary info about getting around Hong Kong in one spot.
-Hope it’s helpful.
-Enjoy your stay!
+Here, we’ve gathered all the necessary info about how to get around Hong Kong in one spot, starting with a Hong Kong overview.

-- 1 Where is it?
+- 1 Where is Hong Kong?

-- 2 Getting to Hong Kong
+- 2 Getting to Hong Kong by air

 - 3 Arrival via Hong Kong Airport- First things first!

-- 4 OCTOPUS CARD
+- 4 OCTOPUS CARD HONG KONG

 - 5 MTR (MASS TRANSIT RAILWAY) APPS